Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Results

 Building on this observation, we further expanded the training dataset by incorporating 125 pentacene structures obtained through five consecutive active-learning steps.
 The resulting G-MLIP3 remains stable across all acene molecular crystals and demonstrates slightly improved performance over earlier models~[see Fig.~\ref{fig:Fig_MultiMLFF}(e)].
-Importantly, it achieves a consistent average error of approximately $\wavenumber{2.8}$ across all systems, highlighting its ability to generalize effectively to diverse molecular environments while avoiding overfitting to any specific system~(see Table~\ref{tab:errors_multimlff}).
+Importantly, it achieves a consistent average error of approximately $\wavenumber{2.8}$ across all systems, highlighting its ability to generalize effectively to diverse molecular environments while avoiding overfitting to any specific system~(see Supplementary Table~1).
 This robust generalization is further evident in its threefold reduction of the maximum phonon frequency error for the pentacene molecular crystal.

 A closer examination of the errors associated with G-MLIPs reveals distinct performance trends for intermolecular and intramolecular vibrational modes throughout the molecular crystals investigated.
-G-MLIP3 stands out with the lowest mean errors, consistently below $\wavenumber{3.0}$~(Table~\ref{tab:errors_multimlff}), effectively capturing the key physical characteristics of both high-frequency intramolecular modes and low-frequency intermolecular modes.
-This good performance is particularly prominent for intramolecular vibrations in the range of $\wavenumber{1000-1600}$, while for the lower-frequency range of $\wavenumber{100-250}$, all the G-MLIPs exhibit similar error performance~(see Fig.~\ref{fig:SI_Phonon_Generalized}).
-As a generalization test for G-MLIP3, we further assessed its performance on the vibrations of crystal polymorphs of tetracene and pentacene, as shown in Fig.~\ref{fig:SI_polymorphs}.
-The potential is as accurate for different polymorphs as it is for the polymorph it was trained on.
+G-MLIP3 stands out with the lowest mean errors, consistently below $\wavenumber{3.0}$~(Supplementary Table~1), effectively capturing the key physical characteristics of both high-frequency intramolecular modes and low-frequency intermolecular modes.
+This good performance is particularly prominent for intramolecular vibrations in the range of $\wavenumber{1000-1600}$, while for the lower-frequency range of $\wavenumber{100-250}$, all the G-MLIPs exhibit similar error performance~(see Supplementary Fig.~11).
+As a generalization test for G-MLIP3, we further assessed its performance on the vibrations of crystal polymorphs of tetracene and pentacene, as shown in Supplementary Fig.~13.
+The potential is as accurate for different polymorphs as it is for the polymorph it was trained on.~In addition, we analyze whether the committee uncertainties remain predictive of the potential’s accuracy by propagating the uncertainties to harmonic phonon frequencies of naphthalene, anthracene, tetracene, and pentacene molecular crystals, following Section~\ref{sec:Uncertainty}.
+As shown in Supplementary Fig.~12, G-MLIP3 generally exhibits smaller uncertainties for the naphthalene crystal compared to MACE MLIP-multi [see Fig.~\ref{fig:PhononError_Propagation}(a)], despite its lower predictive performance.
+This indicates that the committee model is slightly overconfident and underestimates the actual error, particularly in the 150–1000 cm$^{-1}$ range.
+However, all errors we quantify are already very small.